rnc-personal/CI-First-Project/README.md

 Responsive iframe tip for YT Video from: https://www.w3schools.com/howto/howto_css_responsive_iframes.asp

 24/09/2022 - Bug after adding FontAwesome where changes to CSS didn't register, only HTML changes were being picked up.
-Removed FA but no change.
+Removed Font Awesome but no change.
 Tried Re-order stylesheet links order in header but again no change..
 Had to Rename CSS file and re-link.
 Confirmed there were no typos/missing characters in the css link.
+(Resolved)

-- Issue with case studies grid with text overflow because of the idth of the grid items.(Resolved)
+- Issue with case studies grid with text overflow because of the width of the grid items.(Resolved)

 - Gallery Hover Overlay on mobile was a challenge.
-Tried tip from: https://time2hack.com/can-i-use-hover-on-touch-devices/ but not widely support so instead seta fixed opacity on the overlay for mobile.
+Tried tip from: https://time2hack.com/can-i-use-hover-on-touch-devices/ but not widely support so instead set a fixed opacity on the overlay for mobile.

 ***************************************